tompravetz/cohost.ai/README.md

 ## Voice Input Usage

-Once running, you can interact with Mike in two ways:
+Once running, you can interact with CoHost.AI in two ways:

 1. **Chat Integration**: Messages from Twitch chat via Streamer.bot
 2. **Voice Input**: Use keyboard shortcuts for push-to-talk
    - Press **F1** (or your configured key) to start recording
    - Speak your message
    - Press **F2** (or your configured key) to stop recording
-   - Your speech will be converted to text and sent to Mike for response
+   - Your speech will be converted to text and sent to CoHost.AI for response

 ## Project Structure